meisben/girlsIntoCoding-robotbenchmark-activity3/index.md

 ![image3](images/image3.png)

 * Start the simulation by following the instrucitons in the image above
-* You should see the robot approach the wall, but then reverse quickly when it senses it!
+* You should see the robot have the behaviours we programmed in the state machine
-* Have a look at the python functions that are making the robot move in the 'Start of main program' section of the code.
-We'll discuss these together!
+* Have a look at the python functions that are making the robot move in the **'Our States'** and **'Our State Machine'** section of the code

 <div class="container">
   <button type="button" class="btn btn-primary" data-toggle="collapse" data-target="#demo1a">State Machine Code</button>